New Mexico: Transportation

 The Santa Fe Trail was the 19th-century territory's vital commercial and military highway link to the Eastern United States.
 Several trails that terminated in northern New Mexico, including the Camino Real, the Santa Fe Trail and the Old Spanish Trail are recognized as National Historic Trails.
 New Mexico's latitude and low passes made it an attractive east–west transportation corridor.
 As a territory, the Gadsden Purchase increased New Mexico's land area for the purpose of constructing a southern transcontinental railroad, that of the Southern Pacific Railroad.
 Another transcontinental railroad was completed by the Atchison, Topeka and Santa Fe Railway.
 The railroads essentially replaced the earlier trails but prompted a population boom.
 Early transcontinental auto trails later crossed the state, bringing more migrants.
 Railroads were later supplemented or replaced by a system of highways and airports.
-Today, New Mexico's Interstate Highways approximate the earlier land routes of the Camino Real, the Santa Fe Trail and the transcontinental railroads.
+Today, New Mexico's Interstate Highways approximate the earlier land routes of the Camino Real, the Santa Fe Trail, and the transcontinental railroads.

 Road

 Personal automobiles remain the primary means of transportation for most New Mexicans, especially in rural areas.
 The state had 59,927 route miles of highway as of 2000, of which 7,037 receive federal aid.
-In that same year there were 1003 mi of freeways, of which a thousand were the route miles of Interstate Highways 10, 25 and 40.
-The former number has increased with the upgrading of roads near Pojoaque, Santa Fe and Las Cruces to freeways.
+That year there were 1003 mi of freeways, of which 1,000 were the route miles of Interstate Highways 10, 25 and 40.
+The former number has increased with the upgrading of roads near Pojoaque, Santa Fe, and Las Cruces to freeways.
 Notable bridges include the Rio Grande Gorge Bridge near Taos.
-Larger cities in New Mexico typically have some form of public transportation by road; ABQ RIDE is the largest such system in the state.
-Rural and intercity public transportation by road is provided by Americanos USA, LLC, Greyhound Lines and several government operators.
+Larger cities in New Mexico typically have some form of public transportation by road; ABQ RIDE is the state's largest such system.
+Rural and intercity public transportation by road is provided by Americanos USA, LLC, Greyhound Lines, and several government operators.

 New Mexico is plagued by poor road conditions, with roughly a third of its roadways suffering from "inadequate state and local funding".
 As of 2001, 703 highway bridges, or one percent, were declared "structurally deficient" or "structurally obsolete".
 Data from 2019 found 207 bridges and more than 3,822 miles of highway in less than subpar condition, resulting in greater commute times and higher costs in vehicles maintenance.

-New Mexico has historically had a problem with drunk driving, though this has lessened: According to the Los Angeles Times, the state once had the nation's highest alcohol-related crash rates but ranked 25th in this regard by July 2009.
-The highway traffic fatality rate was 1.9 per million miles traveled in 2000, the 13th highest rate among U.S. states.
+New Mexico has historically had a problem with drunk driving, though this has lessened: According to the Los Angeles Times, the state once had the nation's highest alcohol-related crash rates but ranked 25th in this regard by 2009.
+The highway traffic fatality rate was 1.9 per million miles traveled in 2000, the 13th-highest among U.S. states.
 A 2022 report cited poor road as a major factor in New Mexico's continually high traffic fatalities; between 2015 and 2019, close 1,900 people were killed in automotive crashes in the state.